Home Skip to the content.

-Localization (Real)
+Lab 11: Localization (Real)

 Lab Objective

-In lab 10, I demonstrated the effectiveness of the Bayes filter in simulation.
-In this lab I will perform localization with the Bayes filter on the actual robot.
-Only the update step of the Bayes filter will be used as the motion is very noisy and therefore the prediction step will not be helpful.
+In Lab 10, I demonstrated the effectiveness of the Bayes filter in simulation.
+In this lab, I will perform localization with the Bayes filter on the actual robot.
+Only the update step of the Bayes filter will be used, as the motion is very noisy and therefore the prediction step will not be helpful.

 Bayes Filter Simulation

 Our first task was to test localization in simulation again, but this time with the code given to us instead of our own implementation.
-I did this by running the simulation notebook and the result is shown below.
+I did this by running the simulation notebook, and the result is shown below:

 Bayes Filter (Real)

-We were given an optimized Bayes filter, which was was used in Python for the localization process.
-The primary objective was to enable the robot to rotate precisely on its axis and gather ToF readings.
-This task is similiar to lab 9, where the focus was to map the environment.
-So, the PID controller was already optimized for rotating and gather readings and therefore, I reused that code.
-We had to implement this within the perform_observation_loop() function, which is a part of the RealRobot() class.
-When this function is called, the robot will rotate a full rotation, and output a numpy array of ToF distance values and angular position values.
-I decided to modify my notification handler from previous labs and use that to interpret the bluetooth values.
-Note that I also used the asyncio function so that the script will wait for the robot to finish its spin before proceeding.
-See my code below.
+We had to implement this within the perform_observation_loop() function, which is part of the RealRobot() class.
+When this function is called, the robot rotates a full 360°, outputting a NumPy array of ToF distance values and angular position values.
+I modified my notification handler from previous labs and used that to interpret the Bluetooth values.
+Note that I also used the asyncio function so that the script waits for the robot to finish its spin before proceeding.

 Results